-The big guy she saw when they first entered was pounding away at a tiny strawberry blonde in a corner outside the club and Finn was throwing up outside his window.
+The big guy she saw when they first entered was pounding away at a tiny strawberry blonde bent over in a corner outside the club and Finn was suddenly throwing up outside his window.

-Stopping the van, she hopped out and flitted to the dark corner, dragging the man off the woman and cruelly flinging into a wall.
+Stopping the van, she hops out and flits to the dark corner, dragging the man off the woman and cruelly flinging him into a wall.

-She plucked the girl off the ground, and ripping the door off the closest car, shoved her inside.
+She plucks the girl off the ground, and ripping the door off the closest car, shoves her inside.
 Normally, she would have at least tried to take her to the hospital and deal with the big asshole in the corner but Finn was already stumbling out of his pickup, falling to his knees in the excitement still pouring out of the club.

-Pressing some money into the girl's hands, she closed the door and hurried back towards Finn, pushing him back inside before driving off again.
+Pressing some money into the girl's hands, she closes the door and hurries back towards Finn, pushing him back inside before driving off again.